estebanherlein/estebanherlein.github.io/_posts/2021-1-5-linux-and-networks.md

   - Blog
 tags:
   - Linux
-  - Shell essentials
+  - Shell Essentials
   - Dev-ops
-  - Networking theory
+  - Networking Theory
 ---

 Having access to the network is a key feature of most Linux systems.
 Users want to surf the net, send and receive email and transfer files with other users.